Google Native Client: History

+On 8 December 2008, Google introduced Native Client to the public shortly after the September introduction of Google Chrome.
+NaCl became generally available to the web when it was released in a stable Chrome version in September 2011.

 On 9 December 2011, Google demonstrated the readiness of the technology by announcing availability of several new Chrome-only versions of games known for their rich and processor-intensive graphics, including Bastion (no longer supported on the Chrome Web Store).
 NaCl runs hardware-accelerated 3D graphics (via OpenGL ES 2.0), sandboxed local file storage, dynamic loading, full screen mode, and mouse capture.
 There were also plans to make NaCl available on handheld devices.

+In 2013 Google introduced the Portable Native Client (PNaCl), an architecture-independent compiled ahead-of-time version of NaCl.
 Portable Native Client (PNaCl) is an architecture-independent version.
 PNaCl apps are compiled ahead-of-time.
 PNaCl is recommended over NaCl for most use cases.
 The general concept of NaCl (running native code in web browser) has been implemented before in ActiveX, which, while still in use, has full access to the system (disk, memory, user-interface, registry, etc.).
 Native Client avoids this issue by using sandboxing.

 An alternative by Mozilla was asm.js, which also allows applications written in C or C++ to be compiled to run in the browser and also supports ahead-of-time compilation, but is a subset of JavaScript and hence backwards-compatible with browsers that do not support it directly.

 On 12 October 2016, a comment on the Chromium issue tracker indicated that Google's Pepper and Native Client teams had been destaffed.
 On 30 May 2017, Google announced deprecation of PNaCl in favor of WebAssembly.
 Although initially Google planned to remove PNaCl in first quarter of 2018, and later in the second quarter of 2019, it has been removed in June 2022 (together with Chrome Apps).
+Support in ChromeOS continued up to ChromeOS 138 and ended in July 2025 with the release of ChromeOS 139 dropping Native Client support.

+LLVM 22, released in February 2026, became the first version to lose support for building NaCl binaries.